 If students need prompting, have them consider going for a hike with their family instead of visiting a zoo, an animal circus, a marine park, or an aquarium.
-That way, they can see animals in their own homes without disturbing them.
+That way, they can see animals in nature without disturbing them.

 SHARE THE WORLD